tommytracey/Udacity-CarND-Term3/p11-path-planning/README.md

 ##### &nbsp;

 ## Goal
 The goal of this project is to autonomously drive a car on a virtual highway without any traffic incidents and while providing a smooth ride for the vehicle's passengers.
-For example, the vehicle cannot collide with other vehicles, violate any traffic laws, or create excessive jerk on the vehicle due to erratic steering or acceleration.
-There's a secondary goal to maximize the vehicle's driving speed measured in miles per hour (MPH).
+For example, the vehicle cannot collide with other vehicles, violate any traffic laws, or create excessive jerk due to erratic steering or acceleration.
+There's a secondary goal to maximize the vehicle's driving speed measured in miles per hour (MPH), while not exceeding the speed limit.
 To achieve these goals, students must build a Path Planner that is able to detect other cars and safely navigate through traffic.

 ##### &nbsp;

 ## Requirements & Conditions
 The speed limit is 50 MPH, but there is other traffic driving +-10 MPH of the speed limit.
 The car should try to go as close as possible to the 50 MPH speed limit, which means passing slower traffic when needed.
 Note that other cars will try to change lanes too.
 The car should avoid hitting other cars at all cost as well as driving inside of the marked road lanes at all times, unless switching from one lane to another.
-The car should be able to make one complete loop around the 6946m highway.
+The car should be able to make one complete loop around the 6,946m highway.
 Since the car is trying to go 50 MPH, it should take a little over 5 minutes to complete 1 loop.

 #### Rubric Points
 1. **The car is able to drive at least 4.32 miles without incident.** Each incident case is listed below.